tuanducdesign/portfolio/content/posts/typescript-narrowing.md

 }
 ```

-It looks like TypeSript still doesn't know what todo there.
+It looks like TypeScript still doesn't know what todo there.
 At this point we feel like we know more about our values than the type checker does.
 To simplify this issue, we can just use a `non-null assertion` (a `!` after `null` or `undefined` property) to tell TypeScript that `"Nope, this will never be undefined or null."`

 ```ts
 function callAbility(animal: Animal) {